TiDB Cloud Glossary

 Spending limit

 Spending limit refers to the maximum amount of money that you are willing to spend on a particular workload in a month.
-It is a cost-control mechanism that allows you to set a budget for your TiDB Serverless clusters.
-When the spending limit of a cluster is greater than 0, the cluster is considered a paid cluster.
-Also, the paid cluster can have a free quota if it meets the qualifications.
-The paid cluster with a free quota will consume the free quota first.
+It is a cost-control mechanism that enables you to set a budget for your TiDB Cloud Starter instances.
+If the spending limit is set to 0, the TiDB Cloud Starter instance remains free.
+If the spending limit is greater than 0, you need to add a credit card.

 T